 Call your local telephone company and request a “carrier freeze.”
-Currently, your local company will switch you whenever a request is made by a telephone carrier.
-A call to your local telephone company is currently the only way to block a switch without your direct consent.
+Currently, your local company will switch you whenever a telephone carrier makes a request.
+Calling your local telephone company is the only way to block a switch without your explicit consent.

 If you have been slammed, call the Phone Company

 The FCC issued new slamming rules effective November 28, 2000.
-Once a slamming complaint has been verified by the FCC, consumers are guaranteed compensation.
+Once the FCC has verified a slamming complaint, consumers are guaranteed compensation.

-Consumers who have been slammed and have not paid the unauthorized carrier, will not be responsible to pay for service for up to 30 days after the slam occurred.
+Consumers who have been slammed and have not paid the unauthorized carrier will not be responsible for paying for service up to 30 days after the slam.

 Consumers who have been slammed and have paid the unauthorized carrier will receive a 50 percent reimbursement of all paid charges.
-The rules require the unauthorized carrier to pay 150 percent of all charges to your authorized carrier, which in turn is responsible for reimbursing you 50 percent of those same charges.
+The rules require the unauthorized carrier to pay 150 percent of all charges to your authorized carrier, which is responsible for reimbursing you 50 percent of those charges.

 To report an unauthorized carrier, or if you’ve been slammed, call the Attorney General at 1-800-282-0515 or the FCC: at 1-888-225-5322 (toll-free).